usetech-llc/cosmos_api_dotnet/docs/demos/demo_milestone3.md

 ### API and example full documentation

-All examples are provided in the [README](../README.md) also any unit test can provide an additional example.
+All examples are provided in the [Documentation](../index.md), which is also hosted on [ReadTheDocs](https://cosmos-api-dotnet.readthedocs.io/en/latest/), also any unit test can provide an additional example.

 ### Command line is provided to execute all milestone deliverables

+See above (in all milestone deliverables).

-Cleanup project files, ensure all tests pass
+### Cleanup project files, ensure all tests pass

 ### API library is packaged as a zip archive with DLL files that can be used without compilation on Windows.